Star-shaped acceptability indexes: Ratio based acceptability indexes

 \end{Def}

-We now prove a result that assures our proposed RAROC is a star-shaped acceptability index and elucidate its representations.
+We now prove a result that assures our proposed RAROC is a star-shaped acceptability index and elucidates its representations.
 All considered properties and results for risk measures exposed so far are valid for reward measures under the sign correction.
 Thus, we use them without further mention.
+It is clear that $\alpha_{\mu,\rho}$ inherits Scale and Law invariance and SSD consistency from $\mu$ and $\rho$.